butterflyology/Wol_rates/README.md

   * 14 June - Updated repo to reflect state upon submission of ms. Latex docs in folder, code in submitted state.
 Fingers crossed.
   * 20 June - Removed the paper files, too soon to have them posted on git (should have been on ArXiv, honestly)
   * 11 October - Ammended code to accomodate changes in stan, added code for posterior predictive checks of the model.
+  * 1 November - Ammended code to work with new "yaRrr" package